YosysHQ/nextpnr/docs/archapi.md

 ### bool isBelLocationValid(BelId bel) const

-Returns true if a bell in the current configuration is valid, i.e. if `isValidBelForCell()` would return true for the current mapping.
+Returns true if a bel in the current configuration is valid, i.e. if `isValidBelForCell()` would return true for the current mapping.